 The course design is fairly typical of MOOCs today.
 Each week there were a dozen or so 10-15 minute PowerPoint presentation w/embedded talking head video, but with no interaction available.
 This is followed by a weekly quiz of 10 multiple choice questions.
 There were also three written assignments of increasing length and detail.
 The written assignments are peer (student) graded by five other students.
 At the end, there is a multiple choice final exam.
 The quizzes, written assignments, and final were mandatory to complete the course.
 There was also an optional discussion forum that was not graded.

 As an FYI, the course definition of gamification is “The use of game elements and game design techniques in a non-game context.”
+As games are really popular now a days, is important to learn where to find the best games for example the casino mate australia which you can find online for this.

 My first impression was negative.
 The professor started out the first video lesson as a World of Warcraft animated dragon.
 I thought it was pretty cheesy, but hey, what do I know?
 Impressions: